 PhD in Marriage and Family Therapy Program FormatsA PhD in Marriage and Family Therapy program generally requires students to complete an internship or practicum, a research project and a dissertation.
 This could require 1,000 hours of internship, though some therapists who have already completed a master’s degree may get credit for 500; exact requirements vary from school to school.
 As this is a considerable commitment, you will want to decide which type of learning format you have the time to devote yourself to.

 - PhD in Marriage and Family Therapy Schools offer the traditional classroom experience, with more face-to-face interaction with peers and faculty.
 Campus programs may have partnerships with nearby clinics to support internship requirements or other opportunities.
 Libraries, labs and other facilities might also be easily available.
 Contact schools to learn what resources they might provide.

 - Online PhD Programs in Marriage and Family Therapy, on the other hand, could offer busy working professionals more flexibility to continue their practice while they update credentials.
 Lectures, readings and assignments are often available online 24/7, providing a convenient way to earn your PhD in MFT degree.
 Keep in mind, however, that some online PhD MFT programs may still have in person requirements, such as practicums.
 These may require short campus visits or finding a placement nearby.
 Contact your preferred programs to learn more about earning your PhD in Marriage and Family Therapy Online.

-Find PhD in Marriage and Family Therapy Programs
+Schools with PhD in Marriage and Family Therapy Programs in Dallas